ibm-cloud-docs/activity-tracker/service_keys.md

 ## Managing service keys by using the UI
 {: #service_keys_ui}

-You can create, delete, and view service keys using the logging UI.
+You can create, delete, and view service keys by using the UI.

-### Creating a service key by using the logging UI
+### Creating a service key by using the UI
 {: #service_keys_create}

 You must have the **manager** role for the {{site.data.keyword.at_full_notm}} service to complete this step.